-The chronology of the Russian heatwave suggests that the contribution of the dynamic component to the total TX anomaly varies at daily timescale (Fig. 4a).
-As expected, the dynamic component seems to play a key role in the initiation and termination of the heatwave.
-In particular, the negative contribution from the dynamic component after August 15th is leading by a couple of days the decline of the extreme heat.
-During the heatwave, two multi-day periods (July 19-23 and

-400 July 30 - August 1) show persistent and high values of the TX dynamic component (Fig. 4b).
-The first one (the less extreme) is associated with a zonally-extended anticyclonic anomaly from the European Coasts to western Russia.
-The largest contributions of the dynamic component appear to be associated with a strong blocking High center situated eastward of the location of maximum TX anomaly.
+The chronology of the Russian heat wave suggests that the contribution of the dynamic component to the total TX anomaly varies at a daily timescale (Fig. 4a).
+As expected, the dynamic component seems to play a key role in the initiation and termination of the heat wave.
+In particular, the negative contribution from the dynamic component after 15 August leads the decline of the extreme heat by a couple of days.
+During the heat wave, two multi-day periods (19-23 July and 30 July-1 August) show persistent and high values of the TX dynamic component (Fig. 4b).
+The first one (the less extreme one) is associated with a zonally extended anticyclonic anomaly from the European coasts to western Russia.
+The largest contributions of the dynamic component appear to be associated with a high, strong blocking center situated eastward of the location of maximum TX anomaly.